ben-norton/stadocgen-development/README.md

 ### Commands
 * To launch dev server, for testing run *flask run* then open a browser to localhost:5000
 * To build documentation webpages, change to app directory then run *python freeze.py build* Documentation built using StaDocGen must be pushed to the docs folder in a target repository.
+For LtC,
-For LtC, the entire contents of the build folder must replace the existing content in the docs folder
+* the entire contents of the build folder must replace the existing content in the docs folder In Windows, robocopy can be used to replace files in a target directory with a source.
+The following command will accomplish this task (before using, make sure to update the paths)
-In Windows, robocopy can be used to replace files in a target directory with a source.
-The following command will accomplish this task (before using, make sure to update the paths) robocopy G:\repos\StaDocGen\app\build G:\repos\ltc\docs /mir Once the new build is pushed to the target repo, continue the standard protocol for updating a repository (create new branch with updated docs > pull request > approve > merge).
+robocopy C:\repos\stadocgen\app\build G:\repos\ltc\docs /mir
+Once the new build is pushed to the target repo, continue the standard protocol for updating a repository (create new branch with updated docs > pull request > approve > merge).

 LtC Pipeline
 Source: https://github.com/ben-norton/stadocgen/tree/main/app/build